Farza District

-The Farza District is a new district of Kabul Province, Afghanistan, with a population of 18,000 people.
-Farza is one of the greenest districts of Kabul.
-Two hundred years ago the people of Farza had a kingdom lifestyle.
+Two hundred years ago, the people of Farza had a kingdom lifestyle.
 The center of Farza is called Qala Mera, which was made by Sayed Baabshah.
 Sayed's people had strong rules and they were peaceful people.
+Charles Masson visited Farza as part of his travels in Afghanistan just before the First Anglo-Afghan War.
+In Farza, he found villages, castles, shrines, and a waterfall.